 Is the rain ruining your dress shoes?
+Probably.
 Here’s how to protect them.

 We all get caught in a rainstorm from time to time during the work week, especially during the Spring.
 The sartorially inclined gentleman will likely have an umbrella, but umbrella or no umbrella, your nice dress shoes are still going to get wet.
-So, how to protect your dress shoes from the rain?
-What can you do?
+Do you know how to protect your dress shoes from the rain?

 If you’re wondering if all this water on your fine leather shoes is a bad thing, you’re probably right.
 Simply put, when leather shoes aren’t properly maintained and protected, water damage is a very real consequence.
 It can shorten the lifespan of your shoes and ultimately cost you money.

 According to Amando, shoe shining is by far the best way to protect your shoes from damage in the rain.
 Years ago, I had always just assumed that having my shoes shined was purely for aesthetics.
 That is, if I wanted my shoes to look good, I would splurge on a shine.
-But in recent years, I’ve started to understand that shining my shoes can be as important as using shoe trees to prolong the life of my finest dress shoes for work.
+But in recent years, I’ve started to understand that shining my shoes can be as important as using shoe trees.
+It can help me to prolong the life of my finest dress shoes.

-According to Amando, in order to properly care for your shoes, they should “…be shined regularly, which should include a hydrating process and a sealing process which usually gives the shine effect.
+In order to properly care for your shoes, Amando said that they should “…be shined regularly, which should include a hydrating process and a sealing process which usually gives the shine effect.
 When shoes are not shined, they are in danger of being damaged.
-However if shoes are dry too, they are in danger of being even more damaged!”
+However if shoes are dry too, they are in danger of being even more damaged”

 When shoes are regularly shined, the water will usually bead right off.
 Amando told me that there is really no need to do anything until your shoes dry and then just rub them with a dry cloth.
 This will bring the shine back.

 If you’ve owned a pair of leather dress shoes for any good length of time, you might have noticed that the sole eventually wears away.
-Indeed, it can take a long time, but one day, the soles of your shoes might look like this:
+Indeed, it can take a long time, but one day, the soles of your shoes might literally have holes in them.

 As you can probably imagine, if I ever find myself in a wet situation with these Chelsea boots, water not only soaks up into the thin soles, but even through the hole that’s forming!